Are you one of the 266 million people who shopped online in the U.S. last year? If yes, there’s a good chance you’re familiar with web forms.

 By keeping your web form as direct as possible, you make the experience better for your leads.
 You will also avoid any possible confusion.
-To be more direct, you can create a web form header, use clear form field titles, place your web form in a location on your website that makes sense and remove non-essential wording.
+To be more direct, you can create a web form header, use clear form field titles, place your web form in a location on your website that makes sense, and remove non-essential wording.

-Use form fields that make sense to your leads and provide you with the answers you’re looking for.
-If your leads need to give you information in paragraph format, then include long-text entry fields.
+Use form fields that make sense to your leads and give you the answers you’re looking for.
+If your leads need to give you that information in paragraph format, then include long-text entry fields.
 If they only need to write a few words or a sentence, include short-entry fields.
 For something like a survey, add multiple choice responses, and for any questions that could have several answers, use checkboxes or radio buttons.

 By adding a form "Submit" button, your website visitors will be able to complete the web form and send it to the server without any hesitation or confusion.
-It will also make them feel confident that you and your fellow employees will receive their submission and listen to whatever it is they have to say.
+It will also make them feel confident that you and your fellow employees will receive their submissions and listen to whatever it is they have to say.